department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 For example:

-- You can tag a page with “Veterans,” (or one of the veteran sub-group tags), and“Family members,” and “Service members.”
+- You can tag a page with “Veterans,” (or one of the veteran sub-group tags), and“Family members and caregivers,” and “Service members.”
 - But not “Women Veterans” and “Lenders, appraisers, and other real estate professionals.”